 2. Tagging system

 You can tag your items with categories or keywords that will help you find them more easily later.
-All your bookmarked items are organized by tags, so you can scroll through your tag list to quickly find the category or keyword you want.
+All your saved items are organized by tags, so you can scroll through your tag list to quickly find the category or keyword you want.
 Here’s a few of my tags:

 Anything you don’t tag will be included under “untagged,” as well as “Your List,” which shows all your saved items in the order you saved them in.